-This first page has been inserted into our traditional Parent/Student Handbook, to provide specific information related to new Ryan Zone and Ginnings protocols/procedures, as well as the published "DISD

-Student and Staff Safety Protocols" as we begin the 2021-2022 school year.
-The below statements are also included throughout this entire handbook, but the bulleted statements will alert our families to important "need to know" elements that begin on August 12, 2021, when returning face-to-face.
+This first page has been inserted into our traditional Parent/Student Handbook, to provide specific information related to new Ryan Zone and Ginnings protocols/procedures, as well as the published "DISD Student and Staff Safety Protocols" as we begin this school year.
+The below statements are also included throughout this entire handbook, but the bulleted statements will alert our families to important "need to know" elements that begin on August 11, 2022, when school starts.